 Significant data breaches have pervaded the news recently.
 As a result, many people are asking for more control over how their personal data is used online.

 In response, Apple has released a new block for tracking codes in their latest Safari browser update.
-The new block is called Intelligent Tracking Prevention and it is aimed at limiting third-party trackers from gathering cross-site browsing data.
+The new block is called Intelligent Tracking Prevention (ITP) and it is aimed at limiting third-party trackers from gathering cross-site browsing data.

 Therefore, you need to update your AdWords tracking code to continue recording website conversions accurately.

 The new block means that third-party cookies that track users across sites can only be used for 24 hours after a website visit through Safari.

 After 24 hours, cookies can only be used by the website for user-friendly log-in purposes.
 After 30 days from visiting the website, the user’s cookies will be completely removed.

 What is the Impact on Safari AdWords Tracking & Conversion Reporting?

 If users don’t convert within 24 hours of visiting a website from an AdWords campaign, the conversion attribution will be lost.
 With Safari accounts accounting for a large proportion of website traffic, this will prevent advertisers from accurately attributing conversions.